EvaFrossard/EvaFrossard.github.io/index.md

 ### Upload frequency

 You might have thought that getting **more active on the platform** would make you regain your audience or at least will make you gain a new public, because the Youtube algorithm would put you forward.
-Without entering into the specifics of this dark and unknown algorithm...
-NO, not really how that works :)

 Maybe you've considered **taking a break**, make them wait a little and be more desirable (we see you mister pick-me) before making a big come back, maybe ?